nandosousafr/blog.nandosousa.com/_posts/2016-06-09-yet_another_introduction_to_concurrency_part_i.md

 But what it means?
 In an updated version, it means: _"The machine processing power tends to double every 18 months"_.
 However, we're experiencing a slow down in the pace of this observation due to problems like: heat leakage and energy consumption.
-So, Instead of shipping doubled faster chips every 18 months, the industry took another direction: _Multicores_.
+So, instead of shipping 2x faster chips every 18 months, the industry took another direction: _Multicores_.

 ### Multicore

-When the industry took this way, not only hardware production was affected, but also the way we write software.
+When the industry took this path, not only hardware manufacturing was affected, but also the way we write software.
 For several decades, Software Engineers enjoyed free performance gains.
-However, today if you want fully exploit your machine, you need to exploit parallelism.
+However, today if you want to fully exploit your machine, you need to exploit parallelism.

 ### Concurrency vs Parallelism